runtimeverification/evm-equivalence/EvmEquivalence/Equivalence/README.md

 Rewrite rules are comprised of
 - A left-hand side (lhs): `KEVM` state prior to the execution of an opcode.
 Also known as prestate.
 - A right-hand side (rhs): `KEVM` state derived from the execution of an opcode on the lhs.
-Also known as prestate.
+Also known as poststate.
 - All the variables involved in the definition of the lhs and rhs.
 - All the conditions that give meaning to the variables present in the lhs and rhs.